sheffield-bioinformatics-core/ngs_intro_workshop/01-ngs-intro.md

 We will now generate a few basic statistics about the alignment of our data

 1. Select the tool *SAM/BAM:- > Samtools flagstat*
-2. In the *BAM File to report statistics of* box choose the bam file produced by bwa-mem.
+2. In the *BAM File to report statistics of* box choose the bam file(s) produced by bwa-mem.

 The tool will also report how many ***PCR Duplicates*** have been found in the data.
 But as we haven't yet run any software to identify such reads, the flagstat output will show 0 reads.